-To improve the versatility of the manufacturing shop machining capabilities at the facility, a new sandblasting booth was purchased in 2021 and installed to replace an aging unit.
-It was put into service in 2022, but the old sandblasting unit has not been retired yet.
+To improve the versatility of the manufacturing capabilities at the facility, one new machining device was purchased in 2023.
+It was not put into service in 2023.

 1.10 Radiation Protection

 1.10.1 ALARA Principle Application

 Adherence to the application of the As Low As Reasonably Achievable (ALARA) principle within Best Theratronics is supported by the main tenants of training, monitoring employee radiation exposure, and planning for special work.
 Initial Nuclear Energy Worker (NEW) training is provided and a refresher course is mandatory every 3 years to maintain the NEW status and radiological awareness.
 NEWs are designated based on their work tasks, required controlled area access, and the likelihood of receiving a higher dose than the public annual effective dose limit of 1 mSv.
 Personal doses of NEWs are monitored, on either monthly or quarterly basis, with the use of personal dosimeters alongside recorded doses from electronic personal dosimeters (EPDs).
 In addition, area monitors are installed throughout the facility to alarm if radiation fields exceed normal levels.
 A special work permit system, requiring authorization by the RSO, is implemented.
 This system identifies any special work that falls outside of normal, routine work to ensure it is properly planned to minimize unnecessary radiation exposures.
 Radiation protection assessments, consisting of monitoring for contamination and radiation surveys, are completed monthly to ensure ALARA doses in both controlled and accessible areas.